Underhill State Park

 The elevation and corresponding exposure to harsh climatic conditions have resulted in some relatively unusual vegetation types along the mountain's summit ridge.
 The low, stunted-plants found in the alpine tundra near the summit, very rare in New England, are more typical of types found on broad expanses of Arctic tundra a thousand miles farther north.
 These plants are fragile (if you hike to the summit, please stay on marked trails.)

 In addition, the park contains a small campground, picnic grounds, and a group camping area.
 The campground has a restroom facility with flush toilets and cold running water, but no showers.
 Due to the park’s hillside nature, it is not suitable for RVs or trailers.
 All campsites are walk-in.
-This off-grid park uses solar power for office functions, and to operate the water system.
+This off-the-grid park uses solar power for office functions, and to operate the water system.

 The group camping area consists of a small level field with 7 lean-to shelters and two tent sites, a 0.8 mile moderate walk uphill from the main campground.
 There is a pit toilet that serves the group area.